The Pegan Diet Trend Is the Paleo-Vegan Combo You Need to Know About

-Is this the healthiest diet ever or just a funny portmanteau?
+Is the pegan diet the healthiest way to eat ever or just a funny portmanteau?

 If the vegan and paleo diets had a baby, it'd be the pegan diet.
 Like the paleo diet, peganism calls for the inclusion of pasture-raised or grass-fed meat and eggs, lots of healthy fats, and restricted carbs.
 Plus, it borrows the plant-heavy, non-dairy elements of veganism.
-(Hey vegans, check out these five genius dairy swaps you've probably never thought of.)
-There are differences between this hybrid version and the traditional diets, though.
-For example, unlike the paleo diet, peganism allows for small amounts of beans and gluten-free whole grains.
+As a result, unlike the paleo diet, peganism allows for small amounts of beans and gluten-free whole grains.
 (Related: 5 Genius Dairy Swaps You've Never Thought Of)

 Is peganism the healthiest way to eat?
 Debatable.
-Regardless, it's a welcome reminder that you don't have to eat within the confines of an existing diet (paleo and veganism are both restrictive diets at their core) with laser focus to eat healthfully.
-If you're not one for diet rules, you can always embrace the gray area — it's called the 80/20 rule, or the anti-diet, and it tastes great.
+Regardless, it's a welcome reminder that you don't have to eat within the confines of an existing diet (paleo and veganism are both restrictive diets at their core) with laser focus in order to eat healthfully.
+If you're not one for diet rules, you can always embrace the gray area — it's called the 80/20 rule and it tastes great.